zszach23/Practice-Problems/README.md

 # Practice-Problems

-A collection of problems used to practice data structure and algorithm design.
+A collection of problems used to practice data structure, algorithm, and general software design.

 <details>
   <summary><h2>Clever Thinking Algorithms<h2></summary>